Not Everyone Found Tina Fey’s “Sheetcaking” Funny, And Here’s Why

 — jack wagner (@jackdwagner) August 18, 2017

-Humor is subjective and for some viewers, seeing Tina Fey inhale an entire sheetcake may have delivered the cathartic laugh they needed after a tough week.
-Many other people, however, would have preferred if Fey had found a funny way to activate those viewers instead.
+Humor is subjective, and for some viewers seeing Tina Fey inhale an entire sheetcake may have delivered the cathartic laugh they needed after a tough week.
+Many other people, however, would have preferred if Fey had found a funny way to activate those viewers instead, or at least not told them to stay home and carboload.

-Do you have a different opinion about Fey’s appearance on the show?
-Tweet at me here.